Report a problem

 The Scarborough News ENG + 1 more

 A ban on wild camping, fires and barbecues has been introduced at nine locations on the North Yorkshire coast, including Scarborough and Whitby.
-The decision was made in response to complaints from local residents about litter, anti-social behaviour and environmental damage.
+The decision follows complaints from local residents about litter, anti-social behaviour and environmental damage.

 The Public Spaces Protection Order (PSPO) gives the county council the power to evict offenders and issue fines.
-According to the council, offenders face a fixed penalty notice of up to £100 or a fine of up to £1,000 if the case goes to court.
+According to one source, the fine can be up to £1,000; another states up to £100 via a fixed penalty notice or up to £1,000 by court decision.

 Cleaning up and repairing damage from unauthorised camping between May and October 2024 cost more than £30,000.